-With republicans stumbling on attacking President Obama on the economy; corporations are now making more money than ever before, and private sector job growth increases for 23 straight months, no rx 3.7 million new jobs and unemployment numbers finally starting to drop, republicans now crack a smile when talking about higher gas prices as they try to place the cause of the rise on President Obama.
+With republicans stumbling on attacking President Obama on the economy; corporations are now making more money than ever before, private sector job growth increases for 23 straight months, 3.7 million new jobs and unemployment numbers finally starting to drop, republicans now crack a smile when talking about higher gas prices as they try to place the cause of the rise on President Obama.

 In a closed-door meeting, Speaker of the House John Boehner (R-OH) instructed fellow Republicans to embrace the gas-pump anger they find among their constituents.